 It must be emphasized that there was nothing European about early Christianity at all, even well past late antiquity and into the Dark Ages proper.
 The bulk of the population of the late Roman Empire lay in Asia and Africa, and that is also where the economic and cultural center of gravity of the Roman world was.
 Alexandria was arguably the cultural capital of the whole world up through the 4th and into the 5th century AD.
 As the port through which the great wealth of Egypt (grain in particular) passed out into the world at large (and through which the wealth of the world at large passed back into Egypt) it was also a world-class economic powerhouse.
 And it was also one of the most important centers of the Christian religion.

 The Greek speaking East was both more populous in general, and more heavily (and more orthodoxly) Christian than the Latin speaking West.
-Through the 4th and into 5th century the city of Rome (still the largest city in the world) continued to be a bastion of Pagan resistance to Christianization.
+Through the 4th and into 5th century the city of Rome (still the city with the largest human population on earth) continued to be a bastion of Pagan resistance to Christianization.
 When Rome was sacked by the Christian Visigoths in 410, Pagan refugees flooded into North Africa.
 It was in part to counter the influence of these Pagan diehards, now emboldened by the Christian God's failure to protect Rome (even against other Christians!), that Augustine embarked on his great exercise in religious propaganda, his City of God: Against the Pagans.

 The western and northern parts of the Empire, and the semi-barbarian frontier areas that were heavily Romanized, were not only less Christian, but the Christians there were less Orthodox.
 In particular, the Arian sect that proved one of the most resilient of the heresies, thrived especially among the various Germanic peoples.
 These Arian Goths came to control large parts of the West for significant periods of time, including all of Italy and Spain and much of Gaul (modern France).
 In fact the entire western half of the empire was ruled by Germanic peoples by the 6th century, and of these only the Franks were reliably Orthodox.

 But by the 8th century, Christianity, and Orthodox Christianity in particular, appeared to be rallying in the West.
-And with Muslim invaders now advancing through Spain and Continental Saxon Pagans menacing on the northern frontiers, it was now or never.
-But this reinvigorated Western Christianity was no longer willing to take it's orders from the East.
-It would take another 254 years to become official, but in essence a new, European form of Christianity was inaugurated when Pope Leo bestowed upon Charles the title Augustus.
+And with Muslim invaders now advancing through Spain and with the Heathen Continental Saxon Pagans menacing on the northern frontiers, it was now or never.
+This reinvigorated Western Christianity was ready to take on the Saxons and the Mohammedans, but at the same time it was no longer willing to take it's orders from the East.
+It would take another 254 years to become official, but in essence a new, distinctly European (that is, "white") form of Christianity was inaugurated when Pope Leo bestowed upon Charles the title Augustus.

 Western Christians, that is, Catholics and Protestants, today make up close to 80% of the world's approximately 2 billion Christians (with Catholics alone comprising over half the world's Christians).
 Most of the remaining 20% are Eastern Orthodox.